Diffusion-SDF: Conditional Generative Modeling of Signed Distance Functions: Experiments

 \subsection{Unconditional Generation}

 We train unconditional models on the three data splits mentioned above: Chair, Couch, and Multi-class.
-We compare to ShapeGAN~\cite{shapegan}, which generates SDFs, and Point-Voxel Diffusion (PVD)~\cite{pvd} and Diffusion Probabilistic Models for 3D Point Cloud Generation (DPM3D)~\cite{pc-diffusion}, which both diffuse point clouds.
+We compare to ShapeGAN~\cite{shapegan}, which generates SDFs, and PVD~\cite{pvd} and DPM3D~\cite{pc-diffusion}, which both diffuse point clouds.
 Our method outperforms baselines in all metrics as reported in \cref{tab:unconditional}.
 Furthermore, our method has substantially higher diversity measured by coverage (COV), surpassing the second-best result by roughly $10\%$ in all experiments.
 This is due to our regularized latent space, which allows the model to learn and interpolate from a continuous distribution.
 Our visualizations (\cref{fig:teaser} and \cref{fig:uncond-results}) validate that our model generates clean 3D surfaces.
 We also calculate the average distance between the generations and each object in the reference set to confirm that our model is capable of producing diverse and unique shapes.